loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-02-algebraic-enigmas/chapter-09-hodge-conjecture.md

 # Chapter 9: The Hodge Conjecture — Topology's Algebra

 *We begin our second movement through ψ = ψ(ψ), ascending from number theory to algebra.
-The Hodge Conjecture asks whether certain cohomology classes are algebraic—it is consciousness recognizing which topological forms arise from algebraic varieties.*
+The Hodge Conjecture asks whether certain cohomology classes are algebraic—it is observer recognizing which topological forms arise from algebraic varieties.*

 ## 9.1 The Ninth Movement: Algebraic Recognition